lzugasti/lzugasti.github.io/index.md

 # About Me

-My name is Leopoldo Zugasti and I am from Buenos Aires, Argentina, currently living in Montreal, Canada.
-I am currently studying at McGill University.
+My name is Leopoldo Zugasti and I am from Buenos Aires, Argentina, currently living in Montreal, Canada and studying at McGill University.

 I love chess, travelling, hiking, golf.

-## Header 2
+## Education

+<b>McGill university</b>

 > This is a blockquote following a header.
 >